-Now, keep in mind that this doesn’t necessarily mean that you have to be absolutely down on your luck or very poor to qualify for these programs.
 Not all people who generally qualify ask for such services, so there’s always a surplus of dental providers out there.

 Their budgets have already been set, but it turns out that the homeless and poor people that they’re trying to reach out to do not seek them out.
 In this case, some of these organizations would take on individuals who may not be poor.
 The catch is, instead of receiving the services for absolutely free, you might have to pay for your dental implants at greatly reduced rates.

 The other downside to this alternative method of getting dental implant services involves scheduling.
 Usually, non-profit organizations hold certain dental fairs or medical and dental outreach.
 They go from city to city or district to district.
 You have to plan out your schedule and book a spot at these pre-scheduled events.
 Otherwise, you might not get a spot.
 As you can well imagine, there’s quite a bit of demand for such services because they are either offering it for absolutely free or at greatly reduced costs.

 To get a listing of non-profit organizations and charities providing free or greatly reduced dental implant services, look up your county or state or even city’s dental associations online.
 The American Dental Association has an online registry of local city and regional organizations.
 You should start there and call around to find out if there is a non-profit free dental outreach campaign in your neck of the woods.

 While it’s true that the vast majority of dental plans in the United States do not cover dental implants, it doesn’t hurt to ask.
 Maybe the particular set of circumstances surrounding your need for implants may qualify you for free or partial coverage.
 Again, it doesn’t hurt to ask.